Bwreck9/Project/README.md

 HTML/JS
-Create a form that has 14 selectable options, but you can only select 9.
+A form that has 14 selectable options, but you can only select 9.
 The selected options will be stored in a MYSQL database, and matched against the correct answers.